 Drew Kaszubski, Assistant Coach

-Drew Kaszubski is in his eighth season as an assistant men's soccer coach at Ohio Wesleyan University.
+Drew Kaszubski is in his ninth season as an assistant men's soccer coach at Ohio Wesleyan University.

 Kaszubski designs, implements, and administers all in-season and out-of-season performance development programs and works with the Ohio Wesleyan athletic training staff on injury prevention and rehabilitation.
 He is certified through the National Academy of Sports Medicine (NASM) as a Performance Enhancement and Corrective Exercise Specialist (PES, CES).
 Kaszubski's work with the men's program, which began in 2008, has significantly decreased the amount of range-of-motion injuries and the number of games missed.